cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ### Widget Backend

-With widget backend support user can create HTTP endpoints in UI backend.
+With widget backend support user can create HTTP endpoints in Console backend.
 They allow to define specific actions when endpoint is called.
 There can be used helper services not available in widget frontend.

 #### Security Aspects